By Dr. Mercola

 - They're already selling a carcinogen-free version of its baby shampoo in other countries, so obviously no complicated reformulation would be necessary

-- The Johnson & Johnson's "Naturals" brand does not contain either of these chemicals, but, it costs about twice as much as their regular baby shampoo.
+- The Johnson & Johnson's "Naturals" doesn't list chemicals in its ingredients, but, it costs about twice as much as their regular baby shampoo.
 That makes TWO carcinogen-free formulas at their disposal, which makes the line "We are completing this reformulation as quickly as we can safely and responsibly do so," seem like a rather strange excuse

 The countries already receiving quaternium-15-free Johnson & Johnson products include: